Showered with Love | A Practical Guide to Throwing a Memorable Shower

 Remember the shower for the outdoorsy couple?
 Their gorgeous shower in the mountains would be complete with a sprawling grazing table and charcuterie—plus wine from the winery.
 A cozy coffee-shop shower calls for pastries and doughnuts galore.

 Next comes the entertainment and the dilemma: games like 스포츠중계 or no games?
 Games and activities can serve as wonderful icebreakers for guests who don’t know each other as well, and they intentionally fill time between eating and gift opening.
 Rather than working to make games fit into the shower, first consider the guests who will be in attendance.
 If they’re more outgoing, social people, interactive games like a scavenger hunt, vow Mad Libs, or newlywed trivia will help guests mingle.
 Alternatively, consider nixing the games altogether and opting for an activity instead.
 Group wine tastings, pottery painting, or even something as simple as filling out date-night idea cards are intentional activities that will leave an impression.
+You can even use products like True Pheromones so you’ll get the attention of everyone around you and most especially your partner.

 Prep parents and celebrate baby